HRDs being interviewed by journalists

 UNSR visit to DRC

-IMG_9019 Following a statement urging Congolese authorities “to immediately cease the targeted repression against civil society and to uphold the human rights commitments ratified by the DRC” last December, the United Nations Special Rapporteur on human rights defenders, Michel Forst made a visit to DRC from 12th-15th of February 2017 to assess the current situation of HRDs.
-Find more information about the UNSR visit at this page.
+Following a statement urging Congolese authorities “to immediately cease the targeted repression against civil society and to uphold the human rights commitments ratified by the DRC” last December, the United Nations Special Rapporteur on human rights defenders, Michel Forst visited DRC from 12th-15th of February 2017 to assess the current situation of HRDs.
+To find more information about the UNSR visit this page.

 Tools for defenders

 The Democratic Republic of the Congo is experiencing a growing trend of repression against critics of the government.
-Activists face violence, intimidation and harassment on a daily basis, representing a major threat on the work of human rights defenders (HRDs).
-Protection International has been working in partnership with the Congolese civil society and other international stakeholders in DRC since 2004 .
-Among our activities are capacity building by providing tools to HRDs ranging from physical measures, to data management and support mechanisms.
+Activists face violence, intimidation,and harassment daily, representing a major threat to the work of human rights defenders (HRDs).
+Protection International has been working in partnership with the Congolese civil society and other international stakeholders in DRC since 2004.
+Among our activities is capacity building by providing tools to HRDs ranging from physical measures to data management and support mechanisms.
 Having been instrumental in the promulgation of the edict on the protection of HRDs and journalists in South Kivu in 2016; Protection International strongly advocates for the establishment of better legislation regarding HRDs.

 The research and training Unit from PI has released the guide “10 good security practices for human rights defenders” providing physical and digital security tips to HRDS.
 Find more information here.

-drc cropped Tensions have peaked in the wake of President Kabila’s end of constitutional term on December 19th, 2016.
-Despite the announcement of the long awaited agreement between the presidential majority and the opposition, there seems to be no initiative taken in order to put an end to the violence and brutal governmental repression of the civil society, as many activists still remain arbitrarily detained.
+Tensions have peaked in the wake of President Kabila’s end of constitutional term on December 19th, 2016.
+Despite the announcement of the long-awaited agreement between the presidential majority and the opposition, there seems to be no initiative taken to put an end to the violence and brutal governmental repression of civil society, as many activists remain arbitrarily detained.
 In the east, armed groups continue to operate, threatening human rights defenders on the ground, many of whom are in isolated areas.